erwinbonsma/ga-of-life/README.md

 Conway's Game of Life, a Cellular Automaton (CA).

 I developed it purely for my own enjoyment and learning.
-It's my first project where I used Rust.
+It's the first project where I used Rust.
 I wanted to see how it can be used to build performant web apps.

 ![Evolving Life screenshot](images/EvolvingLife.png)